rtsai/icalutil/README.md

     - Coalesce recurring daily all-day events into a single multi-day event.
     - Filter events with empty summary strings.
     - Workarounds for buggy Apple iCal.app import of Palm Desktop vCal export.

+For a dry run:

+    `./gcaluploader -n ical.ics`

+For the real thing:

+    `./gcaluploader ical.ics`

 Credits
 =======